definitely-not-owen/show-search/README.md

 # show-search

+I love music; especially electronic music.
+I do not love looking for where such music can be found.
+Ergo...

 A lightweight CLI that crawls [19hz.info](https://19hz.info) and emits **new** electronic music events matching your preferences.
 Designed to be invoked by an AI agent (OpenClaw, OpenHermes, similar) on its heartbeat — the agent owns the user-comms channel; this tool is just a sensor.

 ## How it fits